Slack for sales: 4 ways to close deals quicker

 - Reps can review #accounts channels to quickly learn about accounts transferred to them.

-- Using Workflow Builder, you can welcome new hires with automatic messages and organise setup or help requests.
+- Using Workflow Builder, you can welcome new hires with automatic messages and organize setup or help requests.

+- Using a New Hire onboarding template for a ready-to-go channel including all the important info to onboard your new employee.
+This template includes an onboarding guide, first week checklist, and onboarding buddy in one easy to access place.
+Just add in a few details!

 Sales announcements